RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 19th December 2024*
+ - Fixed issue with player rankings for all divisions pulling old data
+ - Started work on Man of the Match feature

 ***Platform** - 18th December 2024*
  - Added support for a customizable Top Gun label